 Stev: Darwin has a racing track?

-Tony: that’s why I was there.
+Tony: That’s why I’m there.

-Brad: t’s the V8 Supercar event.
+Brad: It’s the V8 Supercar event.

 Stev: Can you enjoy the race before?

 Tony: Yeah, I can.